 Drugs and Crime

 BUILD won a Restorative Justice Program for youth who are using drugs and alcohol in our Family Court System.
 Three Family Court Judges, the Police Chief, the school system, the principal of our alternative school, and the Division of Youth Services were at our Nehemiah Action to commit to make this happen in Lexington.
-Over 150 young people have gone through this alternative to jail.
+Over 100 youth per year go through this program, avoiding jail time.

 Healthcare for the Uninsured